 Looking at the date, I realize it’s my Dad, John Ryan’s, birthday, or- it was his birthday when he was alive.
-I personally don’t think you can have a birthday after you die- the date stops being relevant to you.
-It is, perhaps, the anniversary of your birth- but Mozart doesn’t have a 263rd birthday, no way.
+I don’t think you have a birthday after you die- the date stops being relevant to you.
+It is, perhaps, the anniversary of your birth- but Mozart doesn’t have a 263rd birthday.

 The Oscar winner for Best Picture that year was Laurence Olivier’s Hamlet.
 All the actors in the film are dead, the most recent being Jean Simmons, who died in 2010, three years before my Dad.

 The stars of the most popular TV shows of the day, Ed Sullivan, Howdy Doody, and Candid Camera are all dead.
 Most of the people who watched those shows are dead.
 Everyone who worked writing or shooting those shows is dead.

 One day, Beyonce and Kim Kardashian and PewDiePie and Shane Gillis and David Duchovny and Taylor Swift and Lin-Manuel Miranda will all be dead, and everyone you’ve ever known or looked up to or hated or had a crush on or wronged or bought dinner for will be dead.